 Example: a user sees an Instagram ad, visits the site, leaves, searches the brand on Google two days later, clicks a Search ad and purchases.
 Meta may report contribution because it created the initial touch.
 Google may report the final click.
 Both views can be useful inside each platform, but adding them together can overstate reality.

-A better measurement approach:
+A stronger measurement approach:

 When to run both channels